+The code in this post has been updated to reflect the changes in guizero version 0.4.
 When I was a teacher, I found it frustrating that it was not at all easy for students to create GUIs using Python.
-I used tkinter a little bit with my GCSE class and they instantly loved creating GUIs,Continue reading “gui zero – making Python GUIs really simple
+I used tkinter a little bit with my GCSE class and they instantly loved creating GUIs,Continue reading “gui zero – making Python GUIs really simple”

 Having missed out on the previous n years and had to endure extreme jealousy caused by the exciting tweets, I decided that this was going to be the year I finally went to Pycon.
 I had heard that there was an education track and that this was the way to meet real live developers!
-IContinue reading “Exciting adventures at Pycon UK
+IContinue reading “Exciting adventures at Pycon UK”